matthiasn/clojure-system-book/manuscript/Client-WebSockets.md

 ## WebSocket Communication

-The ````birdwatch.communicator```` namespace handles the interaction with the server-side application through the use of a WebSocket connection provided by the **[sente](https://github.com/ptaoussanis/sente)** library.
+The ````birdwatch.communicator```` namespace handles the interaction with the server-side application by using a WebSocket connection provided by the **[sente](https://github.com/ptaoussanis/sente)** library.

 Conceptually, the bi-directional WebSocket connection is somewhat similar to two **core.async** channels, one for sending and one for receiving.
 Since there are no different channels for different message types, all messages on the WebSocket connection need to be marked with their type.
 This is done by wrapping the payload in a vector where the message type is represented by a **[namespaced keyword](https://clojuredocs.org/clojure.core/keyword)** in the first position and the payload in the second position.

 With this convention it is really easy to pattern match using **[core.match](https://github.com/clojure/core.match)** as we will see below.
 It is just as easy to add new message types.
-In fact, this convention of a vector with two items in it, where the first one is a namespaced keyword that denotes the payload type and a second item with the payload is so useful because of pattern matching that we will be using it in other parts of the application as well.
+In fact, this convention of a vector with two items in it, where the first one is a namespaced keyword that denotes the payload type and a second item with the payload, is so useful because of pattern matching that we will be using it in other parts of the application as well.

 This component interacts with the rest of the application through four channels, ````cmd-chan````, ````data-chan````, ````stats-chan````, and ````qry-chan````: